J0nathan550/Free-Spotify/README.md

 - RAM: 300 MB maximum
 - Processor: Anything that can compute numbers
 - GPU: Anything that can render image.
+- Internet: Stable connection, or you might get some troubles, if you use mobile internet I'm recommending to use Traffic Saving mode to just listen to music.

 As the metadata to get song links, images, length and etc. I used [Spotify Explode](https://github.com/jerry08/SpotifyExplode) (thank you Jerry so much for wonderful API!)